dyutig/Diffuse-Large-B-Cell-Lymphomas-Prediction/README.md

 Here, an ensemble of 3 feature selection methods have been applied to increase accuracy.

-As a part of preprocessing, values of both the datasets have been standardized and then normalized.
+As a part of preprocessing, values of the dataset have been standardized and then normalized.
-After the preprocessing, three ML algorithms RNF, KNN and NB have been applied on the datasets with 10-fold cross validation and accuracies have been noted.
+After the preprocessing, three ML algorithms RNF, KNN and NB have been applied on the dataset with 10-fold cross validation and accuracies have been noted.
 A union of the top n features obtained from each filter method has been considered.
 Then on the reduced feature set identified as important features, the classifier have been applied.